alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Characteristic molecular brightness

-To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_, also referred to as '`Isingle`' in ADEMScode.
-Broadly, three methods are available to do this, listed in order of increasing accuracy for the specific use case:
+To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_, also referred to in ADEMScode as '`Isingle`' (in ADU counts rather than photons).
+Broadly, three methods are available to estimate this, listed in order of increasing accuracy for the specific use case:

 ### In vitro
 1. Immobilise purified fluorophores to a surface, then track and find the average intensity of known single-molecule events (column 5 of SpotCh1/2 in ADU counts or photons).

 ### In vivo
-2. Extensively photobleach a sample, then track and find the average intensity of assumed single-molecule events (column 5 of SpotCh1/2 in ADU counts or photons).
+2. Extensively photobleach a sample, then track and find the average intensity of assumed single-molecule events (column 5 of SpotCh1/2 in ADU counts).
 3. Track (or overtrack) and apply the Chung-Kennedy filter, then calculate the photobleaching step heights (in ADU counts or photons).

 ### Intensity distribution